otaithleigh/libtalley-matlab/README.md

 Programming
 -----------

+- `arrayConstructor` -- mixin class that provides a constructor that behaves like `zeros`, `ones`, etc.
 - `partial` -- quick function closures, inspired by Python's `functools.partial`
 - `silentWarningWrapper` -- wrap a function to silence a warning